microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-post-message.md

 ## Examples

-For a more comprehensive list of examples please refer to [Create chatMessage in a channel or a chat](chatmessage-post.md).
+For a more comprehensive list of examples, see [Create chatMessage in a channel or a chat](chatmessage-post.md).

 ### Request
 The following is an example of the request.